Y-49 Cable

-The Y-49 Cable (also known as the Long Island Sound Cable) is an undersea and underground high voltage electric transmission cable between Westchester County and Long Island via the Long Island Sound and Hempstead Harbor in New York, United States.
-It is operated by the New York Power Authority.
+The Y-49 Cable (also known as the Long Island Sound Cable or simply Y-49) is an undersea and underground high voltage electric transmission cable between Westchester County and Long Island via the Long Island Sound and Hempstead Harbor in New York, United States.
+It is owned and operated by the New York Power Authority.

 Description

 The Y-49 Cable travels between the Sprain Brook Substation in Yonkers, Westchester County (operated by Consolidated Edison) to the East Garden City Substation in Uniondale, Nassau County (operated by NYPA).
 It travels under the Long Island Sound between Westchester County and Long Island; this undersea section is roughly 8 mi in length (the entire line is roughly 26 mi long).
-The average depth of the undersea section is 10-15 ft below the Long Island Sound's seabed.
+The average depth of the undersea section is 10-15 ft beneath the Long Island Sound's seabed.

-Y-49 is one of five undersea transmission lines connecting between Long Island and the Continental United States as of 2021 (four of which are operated by NYPA).
+As of 2021, Y-49 was one of five undersea transmission lines connecting between Long Island and the Continental United States – and one of four making the connection via the Long Island Sound.

 History

-The cable began operating in May 1991, and has a capacity of 675 megawatts.
+The Y-49 Cable began operating in May 1991, and has a capacity of 675 megawatts.

 In 2014, the cable was damaged by an anchor from a boat.
 The incident caused roughly 66,000 gallons of cable insulation fluid to be released into Hempstead Harbor.

 As of 2021, there are proposals to upgrade the cable in order to increase its capacity.